 NHS Scotland's Scan for Safety programme is a national initiative covering all Health Boards.
-Our Implementation Roadmap is included in Appendix B.
+Our Implementation Milestone Chart 2025-2028 is included in Appendix B.

-Implementation of the national Inventory Management System for stock management is currently underway and is due to be completed in the early part of 2023.
-This programme of activity has been included in the wider Scan for Safety programme and has provided useful insight, from a Health Board perspective, on the practicalities of implementing large-scale change within a pressurised operational environment.
+Implementation of the national Inventory Management System for stock management was completed in March 2023.
+This programme of activity was included in the wider Scan for Safety programme and has provided useful insight, from a Health Board perspective, on the practicalities of implementing large-scale change within a pressurised operational environment.

-The next stages of implementation will include some point of care scanning pilots, for which UDI compliant barcoded products will be key, and then full adoption of key enablers (e.g. Place, Patient, Practitioner, Procedure) and initial use cases will be undertaken by specialty in Health Boards, in a phased rollout.
-We anticipate that the scope of the rollout will increase incrementally but essentially will be as follows:
+The next phase of implementation includes the implementation of Point of Care Scanning, for which UDI compliant barcoded products will be key, and then full adoption of key enablers (e.g. Place, Patient, Practitioner, Procedure) and initial use cases will be undertaken by specialty in Health Boards, in a phased rollout.
+We anticipate that the scope of the rollout will increase incrementally but essentially will focus on four key specialities: